blake365/macrostrat-mcp/README.md

 - Query comprehensive geologic data and information provided by the Macrostrat API
 - Access geologic units, columns, minerals, timescales, and more
+- Get geologic map tiles that the LLM can interpret (questionable utility, but might be useful for some applications)
 - Analyze geologic data to improve geological understanding
 - Create graphics and perform data analysis from the data